ScottLogic/blog/_posts/2017-10-30-migrating-d3-force-layout-to-webassembly.md

 title: Migrating D3 Force Layout to WebAssembly
 date: 2017-10-30 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 layout: default_post
 summary: In this blog post I'll take a look at a real-world application of WebAssembly (WASM), the re-implementation of D3 force layout.
 The end result is a drop-in replacement for the D3 APIs, compiled to WASM using AssemblyScript (TypeScript).
 image: ceberhardt/assets/ForceLayout.png
 colour: teal
 header-shape: shape4